happyloa/Site-Add-on-Watchdog/readme.txt

 = How do I get a WPScan API key? =

 Register for a free account at [wpscan.com](https://wpscan.com/) and copy the API token from your profile.
 Paste the token into the Watchdog settings page to enable vulnerability lookups.

+= How do I configure Slack or Microsoft Teams notifications? =

+Slack requires an Incoming Webhook URL that you can generate from your workspace's App Directory.
+Microsoft Teams uses an Incoming Webhook connector that supplies its own URL.
+Paste either URL into the Watchdog notification settings, choose which events to send, and Watchdog will post alerts directly into the selected channel.

 = Can I trigger scans manually? =